0xVonBismarck/alphaVal/public/alphaVal.md

 ### 3.1 Cost‑of‑Participation (CoP) — economic floor

 The CoP quantifies the minimum rational valuation at which miners and validators will continue to participate.
 Should a subnet trade below this level, rational operators will redirect resources to more profitable alternatives.
+This should represent the floor of the valuation range.

 #### 3.1.1 Daily OPEX examples